Jed Stone: Storylines

 On Christmas Eve 2008, Jed paid Tony a visit in the Underworld factory, ordering money for evicting him from his home, and continually accused him of Liam's murder.
 Tony eventually strangled Jed with a piece of lingerie, a gift he had planned to give to his wife, Carla (Alison King).
 He then loaded Jed's lifeless body into a hamper, before covering it with party decorations for a party with the factory girls, who were oblivious to the situation.
 Tony returned to the factory on Christmas Day to dispose of Jed's body, only to discover that Jed was still alive in the hamper.
 He then bound and gagged Jed; Tony then offered him a new apartment, which was rent-free and he would also get £3,000 to help get him started.
 Jed agreed to this and Tony drove off with Jed in the back of his van.
 Later in the episode, Tony was seen cleaning the back of the van, which made people speculate that Jed may have been murdered by Tony.
 This later would be proven wrong though.

 On 23 January 2009, Tony told Maria that he had killed Jed on Christmas Eve, rather than merely rendering him unconscious.
 She proceeded to tell everyone in the Rovers what he told her, but no-one believed her.
 On 28 January 2009, Tony Gordon arranged for Jed to return to the street to discredit Maria's accusations.
 Jed followed Tony's instructions to tell everyone that he'd been living in Wigan for the past weeks.
 After "outstaying his welcome" as Tony put it, Tony hurried him outside.
 Carla followed, and became suspicious by the angry words exchanged as Tony pushed him into a Wigan-bound cab with Jed's cat which Emily had found & looked after for him.
 Carla began to get suspicious of Tony, so she decided to visit Jed.
 They went out for something to eat and Carla told Jed she found out what Tony had done to him.
 Jed begged Carla not to tell Tony about the visit and she promised not to.
 When she discovered the marks on his neck, she asked him what happened but Jed got upset and ran off.
 When Carla confronted him about the mark on the old man's neck, Tony claimed Jed had attempted suicide.
 Then with more lies, Tony said he had given Jed a home because he felt sorry for him and guilty that he had pushed Jed so far.
 Tony then phoned Jimmy and sent him to sort Jed out.
 When Jed returned to his flat, Jimmy confronted Jed and warned him not to tell Carla or anyone.
 Jed was shocked and upset by the threat.
 Carla later found out from Emily that Jed had another heart attack and was back in hospital.
+The outcome of the character's fate has never been disclosed.